UA-141369524-4

 Rice balls are an easy appetizer or side to roll in the fun and make a plate festive.
 You need 3 ingredients: white rice, bread crumbs, and olive oil.

-Jasmine or regular white rice you find in grocery stores do not need egg to hold together when you make sticky rice.
+Jasmine or regular white rice work best.
+Because they do not need egg to hold together for a more sticky rice.

-So, step one is you can make sticky rice with just water and rice.
+Step one is you can make sticky rice (from your fluffy rice) with just water and rice.

 The best way is in a double broiler because that will keep each piece of rice cooking consistently.